 One year ago today I woke up at 3am and boarded a plane at Stockholm Arlanda Airport, reluctantly evacuating myself from the closing jaws of European borders.
 I was just 15 days into a planned 30-day continental tour, the adventure of a lifetime, when a terribly timed pandemic cut the trip short.
 As we hit the one-year mark of the COVID-19 era, I finally feel up to writing about my trip and casual observations on European urban design and planning.

 There’s a lot to share, so I’m breaking this post into several parts.
 This is Part 1, which goes through the first six days of the adventure including London, Paris, Normandy, and Brussels.
-Part 3 will take us to my five days in Berlin, Amsterdam, and Copenhagen.
-Part 3 ends with the final four days in Oslo, Stockholm, and my return trip home.
+Part 2 will take us to my five days in Berlin, Amsterdam, and Hamburg.
+Part 3 ends with the final four days in Copenhagen, Oslo, Stockholm, and my return trip home.

 While I had met my goal of visiting Europe before turning 30, a half-finished journey and the anxiety from dodging a suddenly far-reaching virus while traveling alone left me shaken and depressed for some time.
 Mourning a trip that required significant resources is a mark of privilege, certainly, but my ability to go at all had been dependent on years of living tight and paying off tens of thousands of dollars in student debt.
 And I was a latecomer among friends and colleagues; basically everyone I met in college and grad school had already been abroad multiple times, earning them bragging rights and inspiration for their architectural and planning studies.
 I felt left out and uninformed.
 It was not a sure thing that I would ever be able to visit myself.